Chocolate Cherry Crinkles – a chocolate crinkle cookie with diced maraschino cherries. If you like chocolate covered cherries, this cookie is for YOU!

 Add the eggs and melted butter and mix.

-Next comes the chocolate chips, quartered cherries and cherry juice.
+Next come the chocolate chips, quartered cherries, and cherry juice.

 Whoops.
 There I go again.